WincAcademy/ice_cream_shop/README.md

-# ice_cream_shop
+# Ice Cream Shop

-This is an example of an assignment
+This is an example of an assignment repository.

+The code for the assigment should live in this repository.